Dynamical mechanisms for deuteron production at mid-rapidity in relativistic heavy-ion collisions from SIS to RHIC energies: Model description

 where on the left hand side the positions are boosted in the center-of-mass of the $ij$ pair.
 The maximum distance between cluster nucleons $r_{clus}=4$ fm corresponds roughly to the range of the (attractive) $NN$ potential.
 Additional momentum cuts do not change the result because the trajectories of baryons, which are not bound, diverge.
 Therefore the formation of baryons in MST is a consequence of the attractive \textit{potential interaction}.
 A nucleon $i$ belongs to a cluster $A \ge 2$ if it is ``bound'' with at least one nucleon of that cluster, i.e. if there exists a nucleon $j$ for which the condition Eq.~\eqref{eq:MSTcond} is fulfilled.
 Recently, MST has been developed to an independent tool, which can be coupled to any theoretical transport approach or to any theoretical framework for detector calibration~\cite{Kireyeu:2021igi}.

 We want to stress the fact that MST does not lead to the \textit{formation} of real deuterons.
 It rather marks only whether a given nucleon is a part of a deuteron at times $t_i = t_0+i\cdot\Delta t$.
 During the time step $\Delta t$ each nucleon continues to propagate according to the QMD EoMs Eq.~\eqref{eq:QMDeom}.
 One can also identify whether in the subsequent time steps the same nucleons form a deuteron and at each time step the binding energy of the deuteron can be calculated.
+In particular, the binding energy of the produced cluster of size $A$ is calculated in its center-of-mass (rest) frame as $E_{B} = \sum_i^A E_i-\sum_i^A {M_N}_i +\sum_{i\neq j} V_{ij}$; where $E_i$ ($M_{Ni}$) is the energy (mass) of the $i$th nucleon of the cluster in the rest frame of the cluster.
+For its calculation the energy and momentum of nucleons are boosted into this frame from the calculational $NN$ frame.
 Even if there are no elastic collisions between one of the cluster nucleons and a third hadron the cluster binding energy can change its sign.
 This is due to the fact that for the propagation the forces between the nucleons are calculated at the same time in the computational frame.
 On the other hand, to calculate the binding energy in MST one has to take the positions of the baryons after Lorentz boost into the cluster center-of-mass.
 However, in this frame the baryons have different times, in principle should be corrected but can hardly be done in practice.
 The larger the $\gamma$ factor between the computational frame and the cluster center-of-mass frame, the more these time differences in the cluster center-of-mass system become important.